gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/openocd/install.md

 The package is installed in:

-* `/Applications/GNU ARM Eclipse/OpenOCD/*`
+* `/Applications/GNU MCU Eclipse/OpenOCD/*`

 To check if OpenOCD starts, use:

 ```
 $ /Applications/GNU\ ARM\ Eclipse/OpenOCD/0.8.0-201501181257/bin/openocd --version
-GNU ARM Eclipse 64-bits Open On-Chip Debugger 0.8.0-00036 (2015-01-18-12:57)
+GNU MCU Eclipse 64-bits Open On-Chip Debugger 0.8.0-00036 (2015-01-18-12:57)
 ```

 ## GNU/Linux

-The GNU/Linux versions of **GNU ARM Eclipse OpenOCD** are packed as TGZ archives.
-Go to the [GitHub Releases](https://github.com/gnuarmeclipse/openocd/releases) page and download the latest version named like:
+The GNU/Linux versions of **GNU MCU Eclipse OpenOCD** are packed as TGZ archives.
+Go to the [GitHub Releases](https://github.com/gnu-mcu-eclipse/openocd/releases) page and download the latest version named like:

 - `gnuarmeclipse-openocd-debian64-0.10.0-201501181055.tgz`
 - `gnuarmeclipse-openocd-debian32-0.10.0-201501181055.tgz`

 As the name implies, these are Debian `tar.gz` archives, but can be executed on most recent GNU/Linux distributions (they were tested on Debian, Ubuntu, Manjaro, SuSE and Fedora).
 Select the `-debian64-` file for 64-bits machines and the `-debian32-` file for 32-bits machines.

-In case you use an older distribution and encounter difficulties to run **GNU ARM Eclipse OpenOCD**, you can also try to build it from sources on your machine.
+In case you use an older distribution and encounter difficulties to run **GNU MCU Eclipse OpenOCD**, you can also try to build it from sources on your machine.
 As a last resort, if your distribution includes an OpenOCD package, you can install it using the specific tools.

 To install this package, unpack the archive and copy it to  `/opt/gnuarmeclipse/openocd/${version}`